All Episodes

 I can trust that when he says I am against this position on the war, then that's what he means.

-Daniel, I sh I share, I really do.
+Daniel, I share, I really do.

-But but this whole notion of devil you know versus devil you don't know, just it's still the devil.
+But this whole notion of devil you know versus devil you don't know, just it's still the devil.

 And Barack Obama will lose this war and maybe get you killed, and I want better for you.